-Bullying is a national issue.
-Bullying impacts 60% of individuals with disabilities.
+Bullying is a national issue that impacts 60% of individuals with disabilities.
 Awareness, education, and action are needed for these statistics to change.

 Professionals, family members, and individuals with disabilities need anti-bullying strategies to avoid or respond to bullying situations.
 Bystanders can stop 50% of bullying, if they are aware, educated and take action.
-They can become an "Upstander" instead.
+They can become "upstanders" instead of bystanders.

-OCALI has gathered resources to increase awareness, provide education, to promote taking action!
-Peruse the webcasts, websites, program resources, and books available on this site.
-Learn about supports for individuals with disabilities, their families, their peers, and those who educate them.
+OCALI has gathered resources to increase awareness, to provide education and to promote taking action!
+Peruse the webcasts, websites, program resources, and books on this site.
+Learn about supports for individuals with disabilities, their families, their peers, and those who support them.

-OCALI's Center for Systems Change has posted an article "Bullying, Trauma, and Children with Disabilities".
-The article describes how bullying can lead to trauma for an individual with a developmental disability and how trauma-informed care can be helpful.
+Read "Bullying, Trauma, and Children with Disabilities", an article that describes how bullying can lead to trauma for an individual with a developmental disability and how trauma-informed care can be helpful.
 To access the article visit: http://www.centerforsystemschange.org/view.php?nav_id=117

 For further information please contact Wendy Szakacs, OCALI Regional Consultant at 614.410.0997 or email@example.com.